Siful491/Python-Scripts/README.md

 # Python-Scripts
-this is a test project
+this is a test project. these are some of the scripts I wrote during working at CEGIS